rikosintie/Ubuntu4NetworkEngineers/docs/terminal.md

 ENABLE_CORRECTION="true"
 ```

-Save the `.zshrc` file and run `sc` in the terminal.
-Now for common typos you will see this prompt:
+Save and close the `.zshrc` file.
+Run `sc` in the terminal.
+Now, for common typos, you will see this prompt:

 ```bash
 sl -l